 - 18 free games at launch for PS Plus subscribers

-- No entry level Xbox Series S option or price point
+- No entry-level option that is similar to the Xbox Series S option or its price point

 - Biggest announced games have no release dates